The Paramount Blade

 Getting it Right

 As for the blade’s color, all of the photos in our possession, as well as those at the Austin History Center, are in black and white and date from the 1930s and 1940s.
-The first color pictures of the theatre that we have in our possession date from the Batman world premiere of 1966 and show the façade minus the blade.
+The first color pictures of the theatre that we have in our possession date from the Batman world premiere of 1966 and show the façade without the blade.
 We originally assumed the blade was maroon with gold trim simply due to the fact that the current marquee indicates this color scheme.
-However, we recently located a number of color postcards of Congress Avenue suggesting that the blade was actually green with a yellow/white border.
+However, we were able to locate a number of color postcards of Congress Avenue suggesting that the blade was actually green with a yellow/white border.
 They also suggest a predominantly red sunburst at the blade’s crest that matched the color scheme of the marquee.
 Video footage from the Texas Archive of Moving Images indicates the same general color scheme as seen in the postcards (we have included a screen shot from video shot in 1960 showing the green blade with a yellow/white border).
 Video footage of the blade from a 1961 parade with LBJ and a foreign dignitary shows the same color scheme and includes footage of the blade’s predominantly red crest.
 Finally, black-and-white video footage taken of Congress Avenue in 1955 shows one way in which the blade was programmed, the lights running up each side of the blade and into the crest, and pulsating at the top.
 We suspect that the sign had multiple lighting options, with the video reflecting one version of a number of options.

-In addition to our own collection of historical photos, newspaper clippings, and other materials, Paramount staff members have spent countless hours sifting through photos, videos, and documents at the Austin History Center, the Harry Ransom Center’s Hoblitzelle & Interstate Theater Collection, the Texas Archive of Moving Images, and online, where we discovered the postcard images.
-We have contacted the archivists at Paramount Pictures for information about the blade and/or the sign company that built it, but they do not have any information in their records.
+In addition to our own collection of historical photos, newspaper clippings, and other materials, Paramount staff members spent countless hours sifting through photos, videos, and documents at the Austin History Center, the Harry Ransom Center’s Hoblitzelle & Interstate Theater Collection, the Texas Archive of Moving Images, and online, where we discovered the postcard images.
+We contacted the archivists at Paramount Pictures for information about the blade and/or the sign company that built it, but they did not have any information in their records.

-We are working with the City of Austin’s Preservation Office and Historic Landmark Commission and have received our Certificate of Appropriateness to rebuild and reinstall the blade sign that illuminated the Paramount Theatre and Congress Avenue from 1930 to 1963.
-We have also requested a review of our project by the Texas Historical Commission to insure we are in compliance with the provisions of to the Texas Government Code as it applies to the appearance of Registered Texas Historic Landmarks.
+We are worked with the City of Austin’s Preservation Office and Historic Landmark Commission and received our Certificate of Appropriateness to rebuild and reinstall the blade sign that illuminated the Paramount Theatre and Congress Avenue from 1930 to 1963.
+We also requested a review of our project by the Texas Historical Commission to insure we are in compliance with the provisions of to the Texas Government Code as it applies to the appearance of Registered Texas Historic Landmarks.